TheLoggicalOne/ForgeFlow/docs/flowroot.md

 developing!
 But I beleive its not enough!
 Having the what, without having understanding of the why,
 only works if everything goes according to plan, specially, the plan should go acording to the plan!
 We all know that's not happening, at least not where we live, in the the real world.
+For every important decision, we need to document not only the decision, but also why we made that specific decision.

 ## General Workflow for Python Projects